JB1984/TheBlock/README.md

 # TheBlock
-The Block is an attempt to create a decentralized twitter like social media platform, written in Python using Flask.
-The Block is a work in progress.
+TheBlock is an attempt to create a decentralized twitter like social media platform, written in Python using Flask.
+TheBlock is a work in progress.
 Many features to still add.

 To use this just clone the repo and use a CLI: